grnet/snf-image-creator/docs/overview.rst

 snf-image-creator is a simple command-line tools for creating OS images.
 The original media from which the image is created, can be a block device or a regular file that represents a hard disk.
-Given a media file, snf-image-creator will create a snapshot for it and will run a number of image preparation task on the snapshot, before the image is created.
+Given a media file, snf-image-creator will create a snapshot for it and will run a number of system preparation operations on the snapshot, before the image is created.

 Snapshotting
 ============